Foxtel Now Overview - The Best of Premium TV Streaming

-Since its revamp and re-branding, Foxtel Now works with a wide variety of devices – but only specific ones support high definition streaming.
-Foxtel Now’s own set-top box — the Foxtel Now box – has an interface built entirely around the Foxtel Now experience and is a great choice if Foxtel Now is going to be your primary viewing platform (the box also supports free-to-air TV channels).
-You can also use any model of Telstra TV, Playstation 4, Chrome browsers on both PCs and Macs, and iOS or Android mobile devices (which also let you Chromecast to your TV if you have the capability).
+Since re-branding from Foxtel Play, Foxtel Now works with a wide variety of devices – but only specific ones support high definition streaming.
+Foxtel Now’s own set-top box — the Foxtel Now box – has an interface built entirely around the Foxtel Now experience and is a great choice if Foxtel Now is going to be your primary viewing (the Foxtel Now box also supports free-to-air TV channels).
+You can also use any model of Telstra TV, Playstation 4, Chrome browsers on both PCs and Macs, and iOS or Android mobile devices (which also let you Chromecast to your TV).
 Smart TVs from LG, Samsung and Sony also have a Foxtel app that works great with Foxtel Now without the need for an extra device.
-Older devices, such as Playstation 3 and Xbox One, use the legacy Foxtel Play app to stream Foxtel Now.
-It works as smoothly as always, but those platforms cannot stream in high definition.
 Check out the complete list of compatible devices for Foxtel Now in the list below:

 Devices supported on Foxtel Now

 – Foxtel Now Box: Yes

 – Sony Android TV: Yes – OS 7.0 and above